-Xi Chen holds a BSc in Economics in the University of Shanghai for Science and Technology, majoring in Finance.
+Xi Chen: Casey holds a BSc in Economics in the University of Shanghai for Science and Technology, majoring in Finance.
 After a year and a half of working in KPMG, she came to the UK and in 2009 obtained an MSc in Financial Risk Management from the ICMA Centre, ranking in the top three among all Masters students that year.
 In 2014 she completed her PhD in extending the real option theory and developing real option valuation models.
-She currently works as the Research and Development Co-Director at Oxford Risk and a post-doctoral researcher at Smith School of Enterprise and Environment, University of Oxford
+She was a post-doctoral researcher at the University of Oxford and currently works as a research and development analyst for Oxford Risk in London.

 Anca Dimitriu: Anca holds an MSc from DOFIN Bucharest (2000) and a PhD from the ICMA Centre (2004).
 During her doctoral research she published many papers on quantitative hedge fund strategies, notably in the Journal of Portfolio Management, Journal of Alternative Investments and Quantitative Finance.
 After almost 5 years in the equity quant trading team at Goldman Sachs, in 2009 she joined a large quant trading team at Millenium Partners in London, focussing on business development.
 In 2016 she became COO, Quant Strategies at Balyasny Asset Management L.P.